For your reference, here is an example tutorial video featured in our Medify UCAT online course.

 Although Decision Making did not used to be scored, it is now.
 Each section apart from the Situational Judgement test is marked out of 900, although this isn’t directly calculated from your percentage score.
 Rather, it is standardised so the average for each section is around 600, although the actual average can vary slightly each year.
 The Situational Judgement section, in comparison, is marked in bands, where band 1 is the highest and band 4 is the lowest.

-NB: In 2019 only, Australia and New Zealand will receive their Situational Judgement scores as a decile score out of 900 similar to other sections.
+NB: Australia and New Zealand will receive their Situational Judgement scores as a decile score out of 900 similar to other sections.
 The banded model will take effect from 2020 onwards.

 Some questions in the UCAT are more difficult than others, but they are all of equal point value.